-Does 65km of coastal hiking sound like an odyssey or what?
-Well it wouldn’t be the Odyssey without a mighty ship to sail on, but I guess if you’re hiking, a 4 kilo inflatable packraft will do.
-Joseph and Chris set out after Christmas to tackle the mighty Yuraygir Coastal walk unsupported (except for a lift to the pub, of course).
+Does 65km of coastal hiking on the Yuraygir Coastal Walk sound like an odyssey or what?
+Well it wouldn’t be the Odyssey without a mighty ship to sail on, but I guess if you’re hiking, a 4kg inflatable packraft will do.

 - Cool caves

 - Starting and ending each day with a dip in the ocean

 - River crossings

 The Entire Yuraygir Coastal Walk in One Hit